What is Anterolisthesis

 NSAIDs (nonsteroidal anti-inflammatory drugs) can be used to relieve the pain and inflammation caused by anterolisthesis.

-Steroids and opioids may be needed for more severe pain.
-Epidural steroids, which are injected directly into the back, can reduce inflammation and pain.
+Certain painkillers and opioids may be needed for more severe pain.
+Epidural painkillers, which are injected directly into the back, can reduce inflammation and pain.

 Exercise and Therapy